D

 $65M

-Tyson Fury nearly doubled Deontay Wilder's net worth ($65M vs $35M) by earning $20M MORE from the same trilogy while making smarter post-fight investment moves.
+Tyson Fury nearly doubled Deontay Wilder's net worth ($65M vs $35M) despite earning $80M less from their trilogy—a masterclass in converting chaos into capital.

 Deontay Wilder's Revenue